 null

-Purchasing concrete and its manufacturing techniques me an that there will always be slight variations in colour and textures from piece to piece.
+Purchasing stone and its manufacturing techniques me an that there will always be slight variations in colour and textures from piece to piece.

 Make sure you look after your investment piece by following these guidelines.
-Marble is surprisingly porous and will soak up spills like a sponge.
+Stone is surprisingly porous and will soak up spills like a sponge.

-Although marble will develop an aged patina over time, you can avoid unnecessary damage with a little tender loving care.
-Here’s what you need to know when it comes to the best way to care for honed or polished marble.
+Although stone will develop an aged patina over time, you can avoid unnecessary damage with a little tender loving care.
+Here’s what you need to know when it comes to the best way to care for honed or polished stone.

-Whether your marble surfaces are honed or polished, they need to be sealed with a good quality purpose-made sealant before you even begin to think about cooking up a feast.
+Whether your stone surfaces are honed or polished, they need to be sealed with a good quality purpose-made sealant before you even begin to think about cooking up a feast.
 This is a job best done by professionals and should be repeated every few years.
 When water no longer beads, it’s time to reseal.
-While the sealant is the main guard in protecting the stone, you still need to maintain your marble
+While the sealant is the main guard in protecting the stone, you still need to maintain it.

 • Regular wiping should be done with a clean cloth and clean water.
 Microfiber cloths are good for this.